·

 I honestly wanted Florentine, but didn’t want to deal with manicotti or stuffed shells version of it.
 I thought, lasagna roll ups.
 Nah.
 What could I use?
 And then it hit me.
 Tortillas!
 Why not?
 So, I did.

 I keep trying to think of relatively unique #MeatlessMonday meals.
 Cliche vegetarian style dishes is something I don’t want to have every week.
 Outside of the box thinking will prevent this.
 I think this is pretty outside of the box.
-Then again, I have tried to Google a recipes for these.
+Then again, I have tried to Google recipes for these.

 Hmm…let’s see what happens.
 Not so much.
-They’re mostly Mexican style burritos with taco sauce or enchilada saauce.
+They’re mostly Mexican style burritos with taco sauce or enchilada sauce.
 This is an Alfredo sauce.
 And OMG it was gooooooooooood.
 I had to keep from eating it with a spoon while I was making these.
 It was THE BEST sauce I’ve made in a long time.

-Signature
+AKHA Signature

 Yield: 4 servings